sbt/sbt-github-actions/README.md

 ### Generative

+Any and all settings which affect the behavior of the generative plugin should be set in the `ThisBuild` scope (for example, `ThisBuild / crossScalaVersions :=` rather than just `crossScalaVersions := `).
+This is important because GitHub Actions workflows are global across the entire build, regardless of how individual projects are configured.
+A corollary of this is that it is not possible (yet) to have specific subprojects which build with different Scala versions, Java versions, or OSes.
+This is theoretically possible but it's very complicated.
+For now, I'm going to be lazy and wait for someone to say "pretty please" before implementing it.

 #### General

 - `githubWorkflowGeneratedCI` : `Seq[WorkflowJob]` — Contains a description of the **ci.yml** jobs that will drive the generation if used.
 This setting can be overridden to customize the jobs (e.g. by adding additional jobs to the workflow).